greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 ## What's missing

 2. Some modules are in development stage and are empty in GIT:  clock and width changers.
-3. Internal verificationcovers most of it.
+3. Internal verification covers most of it.
 Working on external verification (by external party).
 4. Not going to add AHB interfaces.
 You probably have them already.
 If not, good for You.
 5. Not going to build it in VHDL.
 Enough weapons as it is.